isaaclau888/jumpdaven/README.md

 # Loopy Master
-Jump Daven is a game for Jumpstart Haven
+Jump Daven is a game for Jumpstart Haven.
+And it is inspired by Doodle Jump.

+How to play:
 Use left or right key to control Daven.
+Jump up to the top to beat the game.